Better Late than Never: Information Retrieval from Black Holes: Abstract

 \section{Abstract}

-The black-hole information paradox has fueled a fascinating effort to reconcile the predictions of general relativity and those of quantum mechanics.
-Gravitational considerations teach us that black holes swallow everything around them.
-Quantum mechanically the mass of a black hole leaks away as featureless (Hawking) radiation.
-If this description of evaporation is accurate, information is irretrievably lost, violating a fundamental axiom of quantum mechanics: that of unitary evolution.
-Here we show that in order to preserve the equivalence principle the thermodynamic entropy of a black hole must be primarily entropy of entanglement across the event horizon.
-Further, we show that information entering a black hole becomes encoded in correlations within a tripartite quantum system --- the quantum analog of a one-time pad --- and only becomes decoded into the outgoing radiation very late in the evaporation.
-Before this decoding stage the radiation is completely uncorrelated with the state of the in-fallen matter.
+We show that, in order to preserve the equivalence principle until late times in unitarily evaporating black holes, the thermodynamic entropy of a black hole must be primarily entropy of entanglement across the event horizon.
+For such black holes, we show that the information entering a black hole becomes encoded in correlations within a tripartite quantum state, the quantum analogue of a one-time pad, and is only decoded into the outgoing radiation very late in the evaporation.
+This behavior generically describes the unitary evaporation of highly entangled black holes and requires no specially designed evolution.
+Our work suggests the existence of a matter-field sum rule for any fundamental theory.